robbie-webbe/stonks_alerts/README.md

 All observation source lists are contained within the "OBSMLI" directory and appropriate sub-directories.
 The associated STONKS alerts, as obtained from https://xcatdb.unistra.fr/stonks/ are then located within the "alert_docs" directory and associated sub-directories.

-The initial analysis focused on all alerts obtained between 01/07/2023 and 30/06/2024, and demonstrated there was significant potential for the detection of new sources.
+The initial analysis focused on all alerts obtained between 01/07/2023 and 30/06/2024, and demonstrated there was significant potential for the detection of new sources of interest to the astrophysics community.
 This analysis is contained in the directory "alert_docs/GP_Ponti_12month_focus" and sub-directories within.

 The secondary analysis will focus in greater detail on all alerts from the first completed MYHP, and will be contained in the "alert_docs/GalPlane" directory and sub-directories.

+The following analysis will focus on all alerts from the second, currently active, MYHP, and will be contained in the "alert_docs/EuClusts" directory and sub-directories.